 Uncovering the right payments partner to navigate the SCA era digital commerce

-The arrival of Strong Customer Authentication (SCA) in Europe threatened to negatively impact the experience Veepee had so carefully curated.
+The arrival of Strong Customer Authentication (SCA) in Europe threatened to impact the experience Veepee had carefully curated.

-"We were concerned about the impact the extra layers of authentication required to meet the SCA regulations were having on the customer journey," explains Jérémy Van Halle, Payment Manager at Veepee.
-"Most crucially, we saw a steep increase in cart abandonment, resulting in lost sales that were beginning to harm our bottom line."
+"We were concerned about the impact the extra layers of authentication required to meet the SCA regulations were having on the customer journey," explains Paul Guérin, Head of Group Treasury, Financing, Payments, Fraud Management and Deputy Group CFO at Veepee.
+"Most crucially, we saw a steep increase in cart abandonment, resulting in lost sales that harmed our bottom line."

-To solve this issue, Veepee turned to Checkout.com.
-"Veepee had worked with Checkout.com for several years," says Van Halle.
+Guérin and the team worked with Checkout.com to design a solution that balances providing the additional authentication layers SCA requires while creating minimum disruption for customers to prevent further cart abandonment.
+"Veepee has worked with Checkout.com for several years," says Guérin.
 "We've always been impressed by its innovative approach and deep expertise across European markets.
 We were confident it had the technology and knowledge to help us build an optimal SCA strategy."

 Shaping a bespoke SCA strategy

-"The results of this work have exceeded expectations," adds Van Halle.
+"The results of this work have exceeded expectations," adds Guérin.
 "We're not only meeting the SCA requirements.
-But our conversion and authorization rates have increased by 15%.
-This is millions of euros in additional revenue, which might have been otherwise lost at the checkout."
+But our conversion and authorization rates have increased, allowing us to realize revenue we previously lost at the checkout."

 Turning SCA from an impossible challenge into a conversion optimizer

-For Van Halle and the team, their outlook on SCA has changed.
-"SCA had felt like an impossible burden," he says.
-"But with the support of Checkout.com, we've embedded SCA smoothly into our payments flow.
-It's also unlocked new opportunities to enhance the customer experience and capture more sales."
+The outlook on SCA has changed for the Veepee team.
+"SCA had felt like an impossible burden," says Guérin.
+"But with the support of Checkout.com, we've seamlessly embedded SCA into our payments flow, improving our customer experience and allowing us to capture more sales."

-That is just the start, says Van Halle.
+That is just the start, adds Guérin.
 "At a micro level, Checkout.com's team is very proactive in spotting improvements we can make to keep improving our payment success rates or fixing issues with specific card issuers.
-They're also busy at the industry level, and it's reassuring to have a partner that is building bridges between the various actors in the payments world because we then benefit when that work feeds through into platform innovations."
+They're also busy at the industry level, and it's reassuring to have a partner building bridges between the players in the payments world because we then benefit when that work feeds through into platform innovations."